Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Refined NN estimation

 When the number of samples $N$ increases, we will theoretically set the $k$NN parameter $k$ to scale with $N$ in a way such that $k \to \infty$ and $k/N \to 0$.
 As a result, the magnitude of $\hat R(x)$ will also decrease to zero.
 For the $k$NN estimator to have an $O(1)$ limit, one will need to rescale $\hat R(x)$ with a factor.
 Following \cite{cheng2022convergence}, we introduce the (rescaled) $k$NN estimator $\hrho(x)$ as

 which is called the {\it empirical bandwidth function}, and $\alpha_d$ is a constant depending on $d$.
-We emphasize that $\hat{\rho}$ is introduced as a theoretical object, and in the practical algorithm the knowledge of $d$ is often not needed, see more in Section \ref{sec:alg}.
+We emphasize that $\hat{\rho}$ is introduced as a theoretical object, and particularly we do not need to know the normalizing constant $\alpha_d$ in practice.

 It is known that, with a proper choice of $k$, as $N$ increases, $\hat \rho $ converges to an $O(1)$ limit

 under the manifold data setting \cite{cheng2022convergence, calder2022improved}.
 We will refine the estimation analysis by introducing a correction term to $\bar \rho$ that depends on $k$ and $N$ in Section \ref{sec:def-brho}.
 We define the constant $r_k$ as